How is your LGPS pension worked out?

 1/60th of your final pay (2008 definition) for each year of membership

 This means the pensionable pay you receive for each scheme year you are a member will be divided by 49 and will equal the pension built up for that year.
-Each consecutive scheme year of membership will accrue the same way and will be added to your pension account.
+Each following scheme year of membership will build up the same way and will be added to your pension account.
 To ensure that your pension account keeps up with the cost of living, it will be revalued each year.

 Amount of pension built up for individual scheme year in pension account =